oxnz/oxnz.github.io/_posts/2016-03-21-mysql-primer-performance.md

 The rows are always dynamic, using VARCHAR instead of CHAR is almost always better

 Maintenance operations needed after many UPDATE/DELETE operations, cause the pages can become underfilled.

+InnoDB automatically extends each secondary index by appending the primary key columns to it.

 * Use BTREE (Red-black binary tree) index when
 	* key duplication is high